 Things get more complicated for Kayla, when Jerry moves into the upper-class hotel.
 The Royal Gates Hotel is set to host a major celebrity wedding, and the hotel staff worries a mouse living in the hotel could ruin their image before the big event.
 Kayla attempts to catch Jerry herself, but when the mouse proves craftier than she expected, she ends up getting Tom a job at the hotel as well, so that he might help catch Jerry.

 Honestly, that’s a fair setup for a Tom & Jerry movie.
 Take their usual antics, but put it in a big, fancy location as a means to distinguish it as a “bigger” motion picture makes sense.
 The issue is, again, that Tom and Jerry’s actions are often in the background, and the film dedicates too much time to its subplot of the celebrity wedding.
 I can accept a human character like Kayla being added to the proceedings, but the film should have stuck with her, Tom and Jerry.
-Instead, we have the celebrity couple, and other hotel staff members become players in the plot.
+Instead, the celebrity couple and the rest of the hotel staff members become players in the plot.
 It’s just so unnecessary.

 Now, Tom and Jerry do get a few moments of slapstick battles and chase sequences, but they are too few, too brief, and too spread out.
 The movie even teases a big, chaotic finale on the day of the wedding, but when it occurs, it’s over with as quickly as it begins.